-Outside of work, Carol enjoys anything that has to do with her two dogs.
+Outside of work, Carol enjoys anything that has to do with her dogs, animal rescue and creativity.

-Patrick Taylor has been Grants Coordinator at the Energy Foundation since 2008.
-His duties include tracking, processing, and monitoring the U.S. and China Program grants, compiling and editing materials for the board docket, and training staff on grantmaking best practices.
+Patrick Taylor was a Grants Coordinator at the Energy Foundation from 2008-2016, where he managed grants for both the U.S. and China programs, compiled the board docket, and helped the organization improve its processes and procedures.
 He has been a member of GMN since 2008.
 He served on the Conference Committee in 2008, and was Co-Chair of the GMN Grantmaking Gone Green committee from 2010 to 2012.